 RUNNNNNN!!!!!!
 Get ready to experience a real-life zombie apocalypse.
-The makeup crew of AMC's hit show The Walking Dead turned more than 700 volunteers in San Diego, CA, into terrifying zombies — and we became two of them.
-In this episode of The Sync Up, go behind the scenes of Comic-Con's ultimate fan experience: The Walking Dead Escape.
+The makeup crew of AMC's hit show The Walking Dead turned more than 700 volunteers in San Diego into terrifying zombies — and we became two of them.
+In this episode of The Sync Up, go behind the scenes of Comic-Con's ultimate fan experience: The Walking Dead Escape, which makes for some perfect Halloween inspiration.
 It's a race where you, a living, breathing human, must run over highway dividers, rundown cars, and other obstacles.
 Hoards of frightening zombies, covered in human blood, are spread throughout, waiting for their next meal.
 If you make it through unscathed, the prize is . . . survival.
 Here's how the zombification went down.

 Step One: The Prosthetic